jan4843/janv.it/_posts/2018-02-05-deferred-todos-things.md

----
-title: Deferred to-dos in Things
+# Deferred to-dos in Things
----

 After a long time with OmniFocus I am trying Things 3 again.
 I do enjoy the design, like anyone using the app would, but a few things are missing for me: defer dates and sequential projects.